Monday, April 14, 2014

 Before You Go.
 While the games will be indoors, you'll still have to get around, so you should know about the weather.

-You can get a Greyhound bus out of Port Authority at 9:15 Thursday morning and be in St. Petersburg by 4:45 Friday afternoon.
+You can get a Greyhound bus out of Port Authority at 9:15 Wednesday morning and be in St. Petersburg by 4:45 Thursday afternoon.
 That's 31 1/2 hours, but it gives you time to get to the game (and maybe even a hotel in-between).
 You'd leave St. Pete at 6:20 PM on Sunday.
 That includes changing buses in Richmond and Tampa.
-Round-trip, $302, but you'd have to order online.
+Round-trip, $304, but you'd have to order online.
 The catch is that you'd have to change buses 3 times: In Richmond, Orlando and Tampa.
 Unless you get a hotel in Tampa, in which case you'd only have to change buses twice.
-(And the layover in Richmond is 3 hours and 15 minutes.
-And I don't like the Richmond Greyhound station, and I doubt that you will, either.)
+And the layover in Richmond is 3 hours and 15 minutes.
+And I don't like the Richmond Greyhound station, and I doubt that you will, either.
+There's also hourlong layovers in Fayetteville, North Carolina and Jacksonville.

 Greyhound's St. Petersburg station at 180 9th Street North, a 5-block walk from Tropicana Field.
 The Tampa Greyhound station is at 610 E. Polk Street, 4 blocks from the Amtrak station.
 To get from either to the Trop without a car, you'll have to take the 100X bus to Gateway Mall, then transfer to the 74 bus.
 It will take an hour and a half.